githubzml/July/Book/englishbook/MsToddIsOdd.md

 &emsp;&emsp;"That shirt fell out of my backpack last week,"Andrea said."I was wondering where it was."

 &emsp;&emsp;Everybody started giggling.
 I thought I was gonna die.
 I was wearing a girl's shirt!
 Not only was i wearing a girl's shirt,but it was Andrea's shirt!
 Her girl cooties were crawling all over me!
 It was disgusting.
 I thought I was gonna throw up.

+&emsp;&emsp;"Ooooh!"Ryan said.
+"A.J is wearing Andrea's shirt.That must be in love!"

+&emsp;&emsp;"When are you gonna get married?" asked Michael.

+&emsp;&emsp;If those guys were't my best friende,I would hate then.